-- 1. In the FAStT Storage Server Subsystem Management window, select Advanced -> Download -> Environmental (ESM) card firmware.
-A download Environmental card firmware window opens. - 2.
-In the window, select the enclosure, provide the filename of the ESM firmware file and click Start to begin the ESM firmware download. - 3.
-Click Cancel to close the window when the ESM firmware download is complete.
+- In the FAStT Storage Server Subsystem Management window, select Advanced → Maintenance → Download → ESM firmware....
+A Download Environmental Card Firmware window opens. - 2.
+Click Select All to direct the download to all enclosures.
+You can also select one enclosure or combinations of enclosures by pressing the cntl key while selecting the individual enclosures. - 3.
+Click Browse to identify and select the filename of the ESM firmware file and click Start to begin the ESM firmware download.

-Note: Suspend all I/O activity while ESM firmware downloads if you select multiple enclosures for downloading ESM firmware.
+- 4. A Confirm Download window opens.
+Type Yes and click OK to start the download process. - 5.
+Click Cancel to close the window when the ESM firmware download to all selected enclosures is complete. - Note: Suspend all I/O activity while ESM firmware downloads if you select multiple enclosures for downloading ESM firmware.
 If you select only one enclosure for download at a time, you can download ESM firmware while the server conducts I/O activity.
 However, IBM recommends that you suspend all I/O activity to perform firmware upgrades.